spar65/spehar-portfolio/README.md

 https://github.com/spar65/spehar-portfolio/blob/main/README-Projects.md

-**Description:** This page showcases Greg Spehar's AI solutions portfolio, highlighting expertise in AI agent development, enterprise integration, and project management, with a focus on flagship enterprise solutions that deliver efficiency gains and business impact.
+**Description:** This page showcases Greg Spehar's AI solutions portfolio, highlighting expertise in AI development, enterprise integration, and project management, with a focus on flagship enterprise solutions that deliver efficiency gains and business impact.
+This will result in new methods for managing work and new skills management for development of software as well as new methods for deploying and managing agents.

 **Inventory:**
-Core expertise sections covering senior program management, certifications, and ROI metrics.
+Core expertise in delivered solutions:

 ***Flagship solutions:***
 - **LoanOfficer:** AI MCP POC: Agricultural lending platform with AI-powered risk assessment, tech stack (Node.js, React, etc.), impact metrics, and links.